ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 {: .language-plaintext .example}

-The next cell will print out all the identified download records, in a dataframe for you to view.
+The next cell will print out all the identified download records in a dataframe for you to view.

 ### Loading Download Records

 Before moving on from this you will need to confirm 2 things:

-1) Confirm that **NO Push** is currently ongoing
+1. Confirm that **NO Push** is currently ongoing

-2) confirm `rcvr_locations` for this schema have been verified.
+2. confirm `rcvr_locations` for this schema have been verified.

 If a Push is ongoing, or if verification has not yet occurred, you **must** wait for it to be completed before processing beyond this point.